mathiasweidinger/website_source/content/about.md

 draft: false
 ---

 I am a Research Assistant with the [Development Economics Group at ETH Zurich](https://dec.ethz.ch/).
-I study how to meaningfully measure people's lived economic realities, including poverty and inequality, and how people's livelihoods are affected by threats like armed conflict, disease or Climate Change.
+My research interests lie at the intersection of environmental and development economics - or [envirodevonomics](https://www.aeaweb.org/articles?id=10.1257/jel.53.1.5) for short.

+In the [Anthropocene](https://www.nature.com/articles/415023a), we humans interact with our natural environment in unprecedented ways and scale.
+As a species, we are on course to fall below the triple bottom line of social equity, ecological sustainability, and economic profitability.
+It is clear that we cannot go on trading economic development now for ecological crisis down the line.
+In fact, I believe that human development can no longer occur *unless* we safeguard the flow of ecosystem services that provides the very basis for human economic activity as we know it.

+Serious attempts at improving human lives by fighting hunger, poverty, inequality or labor exploitation, for example, must now consider these links if they are to succeed in the long run.
+Therefore, I seek to better understand how people's economic realities - and policies intended to improve them - evolve in relation to environmental threats like air pollution, tropical storms, or climate change.

 Some of my recent [work](/research) includes estimating the impact of global warming on children's labour supply in rural Nigeria, analyzing graduate student's motives to switch specialization tracks, and comparing the long term benefits of early work with those of education throughout different economic environments.
 Holding a [BA in European Studies](https://www.maastrichtuniversity.nl/education/bachelor/bachelor-european-studies), I have also worked on EU foreign affairs and polarized electoral contests.